 Item Number 13.
 Exemptions from the English Language Test.
-Depending on your age and the length of time you were a lawful permanent resident, you may not be required to take the English language test.
-Refer to the Naturalization Testing, Exemptions From English Language Test section of these Instructions for more information.
+Depending on your age and the length of time you have been a lawful permanent resident, you may not be required to take the English language test.
+Refer to the Naturalization Testing, Exemptions From the English Language Test, section of these Instructions for more information (page 2 of 18).

 Part 3.
-Accommodations for Individuals with Disabilities and/or Impairments
+Accomodations for Individuals with Disabilities and/or Impairments